 - Can the vendor grow with your effort, maturing novices to veterans via serving as mentors?

 Obviously, this is not as comprehensive as it possibly could be, however it is a good starting point.
-As I stated earlier, the key to starting is clearing defining what YOU want and obtaining internal support for the vision.
+As it was stated earlier, the key to starting is clearing defining what YOU want and obtaining internal support for the vision.
 Then the task will be to solicit the qualified vendors to help execute your vision.

 Speaking as a principal in a company that provides such RCA services, the best advertising we can get is from the people who utilize our services.
 This is true of any vendor of any products and/or services.
 Therefore, people soliciting such services should contact at least three (3) references of the proposed vendors and discuss results, as well as how the vendor interacted with the references.
 If companies are legitimate, they will pride themselves on their client’s quantum.
 When it gets down to brass tacks, it’s the bottom-line performance that counts, the ROI on RCA!